ArronJablonowski/birtha/README.md

-# birtha - Bash Incident Response & Threat Hunting Automation
+# birtha - Bash Incident Response & Threat Hunt Automation
 A modular bash framework for automating IR & Threat Hunting on unix systems.

 A work in progress.
 Use at your own risk.